candtechsoftware/GeoLookUpByIpv4/README.md

 # GeoLookUpByIpv4

+### To run
+`docker-compose up` in root directory
+You can also run them locally without docker.
+Be sure to have node and npm installed.

 ## Client Side
 Written in react and used Redux for state management The Essential Functionality to search an Ip Address is there but I have added the